 Here is the Act on Climate crew's update on what we're up to, what's coming up, and ways you can get involved!

-RSVP for an upcoming collective meeting if you're keen to get in on the action - no experience required, just passion for climate justice.
+RSVP for an upcoming collective meeting if you're keen to be a part of our campaign or learn some organising skills - no experience required, just passion for climate justice.

 Predictions of temperatures which induce heatwaves and bushfires are a major concern for communities.
 Meanwhile simultaneously, those in North Queensland are already experiencing the frontline impacts of extreme weather events through floods.
 The recent record-breaking floods are a frightening portent of what’s to come under climate change.